MoeskerDev/ms-project3-glossary/README.md

 ----
 ## User Stories
 1. Anonymous Visitor Goals
-    - As an anonymous user, I want to easily understand the main purpose of the site and to scroll through all terms.
+    - As an anonymous user, I want to easily understand the main purpose of the site and to scroll through all terms to get a quick overview.
-    - As an anonymous user, I want to easily navigate through the application to find and read terms relating to a specific field.
+    - As an anonymous user, I want to easily navigate through the application to find and read terms relating to a specific field to have a focused elaborate search.
-    - As an anonymous user, I want to be able to quickly search for a particular term to see if that term exists and learn the meaning of it.
+    - As an anonymous user, I want to be able to quickly search for a term to see if that term exists on this site and to learn the meaning of it.
-    - As an anonymous user, I want to receive feedback that a term I searched for does not exist on this site to attain good user experience.
+    - As an anonymous user, I want to receive feedback that a term I searched for does not exist on this site and then to easily return to the homepage with all terms to attain good user experience.
-    - As an anonymous user, after I searched for a term I want to easily see all terms again so that I can also scroll through the terms available and learn more.
+    - As an anonymous user, After I searched for a term that exists, I want to easily see all results so that I can also scroll through the terms available to learn even more.
-    - As an anonymous user, I want to easily navigate back to the homepage if I end up at the 404 error page to achieve good user experience.
+    - As an anonymous user, I want to easily navigate back to the homepage if I end up at the 404 error page to not get lost.

 2. Registered/logged in Visitor Goals
-    - As a registered user, I want to be able to add new terms with their respective definition to add to the collection of important terms in the field.
+    - As a registered/logged in user, I want to be able to add new terms with their respective definition to add to the collection of important terms in the field.
-    - As a registered user, I want to be able to edit my previous added definition of terms to improve the quality of the site.
+    - As a registered/logged in user, I want to be able to edit my previous added definition of terms to improve the quality of the site.
-    - As a registered user, I want to be able to delete certain terms to ensure updated relevancy of the collection of terms.
+    - As a registered/logged in user, I want to be able to delete certain terms to ensure updated relevancy of the collection of terms.
-    - As a registered user, I want to have my own page where I can see an overview of all the terms that I added in alphabetical order.
+    - As a registered/logged in user, I want to have my own page where I can see an overview of all the terms that I added in alphabetical order.
-    - As a registered user, I want to get a confirmation message before editing or deleting one of my terms on one of the field pages to prevent accidental deletion.
+    - As a registered/logged in user, I want to get a confirmation message before editing or deleting one of my terms on one of the field pages to prevent accidental deletion.
-    - As a registered user, I want to be able to reverse the editing of one of my terms via my profile page.
+    - As a registered/logged in user, I want to be able to reverse the editing of one of my terms via my profile page.

 ----
 ## Design choices